mhrynenko/PathFinder/README.md

 - prints the paths using the FIFO (first) rule for the islands to the standard output.

-For realization I choose Floyd–Warshall algorithm that is used for finding shortest paths in a directed weighted graph with positive or negative edge weights (but with no negative cycles).
+For realization I chose Floyd–Warshall algorithm that is used for finding shortest paths in a directed weighted graph with positive or negative edge weights (but with no negative cycles).

 #### Some examples of working
 **Input:**